pgeu/pgeu-system/docs/confreg/integrations.md

 #### Sample template

-A sample template for this campaign that shows some variables used:
+Sample templates for this campaign that shows some variables used:

 ~~~
 {%macro speaker(s)%}{{s}}{%if s.twittername%} ({{s.twittername}}){%endif%}{%endmacro%}